Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### Scanner Subgraph

-The Scanner subgraph performs a coarse-grained search of the MUSIC spectrum computed by the DOA subgraph, looking for regions of the spectrum that fall below a "null threshold".
-The Scanner breaks apart the $256$ spectrum bins into $32$ contiguous groups of $8$ bins each, and produces $32$ output tags that are set to true if there exists a bin value in that group which falls below the given null threshold.
-To meet the 1 $\mu s$ throughput target, two AI Engine tiles are required, where each tile processes $128$ of the $256$ available bins.
-This algorithmic approach is outlined in the following diagram.
+The Scanner subgraph performs a coarse-grained search of the MUSIC spectrum computed by the DOA subgraph, looking for regions of the spectrum that fall under a "null threshold".
+The Scanner breaks apart the $256$ spectrum bins into $32$ contiguous groups of $8$ bins each.
+It produces $32$ output tags that set to true if there exists a bin value in that group which falls under the given null threshold.
+Meeting the 1 $\mu s$ throughput target requires two AI Engine tiles, where each tile processes $128$ of the $256$ available bins.
+The following diagram outlines this algorithmic approach.

 ![figure](images/scanner-algorithm.png)

 The following diagram shows the AI Engine physical array view for the Scanner subgraph.
-As noted above, the design requires $2$ tiles and some additional storage for I/O buffers.
+As noted previously, the design requires $2$ tiles and some additional storage for I/O buffers.

 ![figure](images/scanner-physical-array.png)

 ### Finder Subgraph

-The Finder subgraph performs a fine-grained search of the MUSIC spectrum regions tagged by the Scanner subgraph to identify a negative-to-positive gradient change in the spectrum as highlighted in the diagram above.
-When a gradient change is found, the tag is set to the index of the bin corresponding to the local minimum.
-To meet the 1 $\mu s$ throughput target, this search is partitioned over a $16$ tile pipeline where each tile performs the fine-grained search on two of the 8-bin regions.
-The diagram below shows the AI Engine physical array view for the Finder subgraph.
+The Finder subgraph performs a fine-grained search of the MUSIC spectrum regions tagged by the Scanner subgraph to identify a negative-to-positive gradient change in the spectrum as highlighted in the preceding diagram.
+When the finder finds a gradient change, it sets the tag to the index of the bin corresponding to the local minimum.
+To meet the 1 $\mu s$ throughput target, this search is partitioned over a $16$ tile pipeline.
+In the pipeline, each tile performs the fine-grained search on two of the 8-bin regions.
+The following diagram shows the AI Engine physical array view for the Finder subgraph.

 ![figure](images/finder-physical-array.png)

 ## Top-Level Design

 This section provides an overview of the top-level VC1902 design of the MUSIC algorithm.
-The following diagram shows screenshots of the top-level Versal block design (BD) in IP integrator including the CIPS, NOC, DDR Interface, and AI Engine hard IPs on the left side.
-The Vitis Region is shown on the right side and includes three HLS kernels.
+The following diagram shows screenshots of the top-level Versal block design (BD) in IP integrator.
+It includes the CIPS, NoC, DDR Interface, and AI Engine hard IPs on the left side.
+The Vitis Region is on the right side and includes three HLS kernels.
 Two `mm2s()` kernels provide data movers to pass snapshot matrices $\textbf{A}$ from DDR to the AI Engine over two PLIO streams.
 A single `s2mm()` kernel provides a data mover to pass the resultant MUSIC output tags back to DDR.
 The Vitis linker `v++` has inserted clock domain crossing and data width converter IPs to match the rates from these three HLS blocks running with 128-bit I/O @ $312.5$ MHz to the 64-bit I/O @ $625$ MHz used by the PLIO interface to the AI Engine.

 ![figure](images/music-vivado-ipi.png)

 The following diagram shows the final AI Engine physical array floorplan for the MUSIC design.
-Some minimal floorplanning has been done to steer the kernel locations by the tools.
-Additional floorplanning could be done to tighten up the local tile memory placements.
+Some minimal floorplanning steers the kernel locations by the tools.
+You could do additional floorplanning to tighten up the local tile memory placements.
 The tiles associated with each MUSIC subgraph have been color coded for ease of identification.
 The design consists of six different subgraphs: IO Adapter $(1)$, QRD $(36)$, SVD $(38)$, DOA $(64)$, Scanner $(2)$, Finder $(16)$.
 The full design requires a total of $157$ compute tiles.
-The "snake-like" data flow is identified by arrows in the diagram.
+Arrows in the diagram identify the "snake-like" data flow.
 Alternative placements are possible.

 ![figure](images/music-physical-array.png)